 The direct investment by Germany in the United States is over ten billion dollars.

 German heritage in America is strong!

-More Americans can traces their roots back to Germany than to any other country.
+More Americans can trace their roots back to Germany to a greater extent than to any other country.

 Many persons of German descent helped to shape American culture.
 They include Babe Ruth, Albert Einstein, Oscar Hammerstein, and Levi Strauss.

-Many famous composers are German: Beethoven, Back, Mozart, Schubert, and Brahms.
+Many famous composers are German: Beethoven, Bach, Mozart, Schubert, and Brahms.